Syburi: History

 In July 1943, Japanese Prime Minister Hideki Tojo announced that Kedah (along with Perlis, Kelantan and Terengganu) were to be returned to Thailand as part of the military alliance signed between Thailand and Japan on 21 December 1941.

 From 18 October 1943 until the surrender of the Japanese at the end of the war, Kelantan, Terengganu, Kedah and Perlis were under Thai administration.
 On 2 September 1945, Kedah and the three other states were returned to the British.

 People from Syburi have interacted with people from Phuket and Nakhon Si Thammarat and the result has been a number of marriages between Buddhists and Muslims.

-People born in Saiburi are considered subjects of the King of Thailand.
-People who were born there and are now living in the state of Kedah are permitted to purchase land and live in Thailand even though technically, they are now living in a Malaysian state.

 Administration

 Administrative services were carried out by Thai civil servants who were under military supervision.
 The Japanese authorities retained a great degree of control.